Omotoye/markerlessBoMI_FaMa/README.md

 The gripper instead is a model already implemented in Vrep.

 2. 3PRRR Planar Manipulator, it is still in "beta" as the dimentions are not satisfactory and allowing a small workspace.
 It's a parallel robot with only the prismatics joints actuated.
+The goal of such a device is to allows to have a large load without using too much power by limiting as possible the weight of acturtors and their effects on inertial.